YashKesh/Ureck-a-thon_repo/readme.md

 - Users can manage their containers, view resource usage, and access detailed analytics.
 - The real-time monitoring feature provides live updates on container status and performance metrics.

+## Contributing:
+- contribution to the repo is currently to the members and if wanted to contribute can contact the repo owner
+## License:
+- None.